- 1 Purpose

 - other formally organised school visits.

 The University acknowledges that many University Employees and Students combine parenting and work or educational responsibilities and this may result in situations where Children may be on campus.
-There are also a large number of other circumstances that result in Children visiting the University's campuses.
+There is also a large number of other circumstances that result in Children visiting the University's campuses.

 The University seeks to support Employees and Students who find it necessary to bring a Child into work or classroom situations provided that: